All Episodes

 What is that all about?

-If Kmart can't compete, or Kroger or Target or Target as we call it out here, or any place else, then you know, let them go out of business in a free society.
+If Kmart can't compete, or Kroger or Target or Target, as we call it out here, or any place else, then, you know, let them go out of business in a free society.

 You are free to go out of business if you cannot compete.

-You are free to go out of business if you don't offer me higher quality, more choice at a lower price.
+You are free to go out of business if you don't offer me higher quality, more choice, at a lower price.

 Please go out of business, because I won't be there.

-I'm gonna go to the store.
+I'm going to go to the store, perverted me.

 Hello?